Lysiphyllum

+Lysiphyllum is a genus of flowering plants in the legume family, Fabaceae.
+It includes nine species of trees, semi-scandent shrubs, and lianas which range from India through Southeast Asia to Australasia.
+Typical habitats include seasonally-dry tropical forest and woodland, vine thickets, Brigalow and Gidgee scrubland, floodplains, alluvial flats, tidal forest, mangroves, river and stream banks, and occasionally dunes and coral islets.
+They can grow on diverse soils including calcareous, granitic, and basaltic.

-Lysiphyllum is a genus of flowering plants in the legume family, subfamily Cercidoideae and tribe Bauhinieae.
+The genus belongs to subfamily Cercidoideae and tribe Bauhinieae.
 It belongs to the subfamily Cercidoideae.
 It was formerly treated as part of the genus Bauhinia, but recent molecular phylogenetic analysis confirms that Lysiphyllum is a distinct genus from Bauhinia.